 Research Groups and Training Centers

-The Center applies principles of behavioral economics to choice and decision making associated with issues of social importance.
+The Center applies principles of behavioral economics to choice and decision-making associated with issues of social importance.
 Undergraduate and graduate students are involved in projects to promote, for instance, early melanoma detection, the advancement of sustainable environmental practices, and obesity.
-Affiliated faculty: Professor D. Reed.
+Affiliated faculty: Professor Derek Reed.

 Center for Applied Neuroeconomics

 The Center leverages conducted research with human and non-human subjects using the principles of behavioral and neuroeconomics to understand a range of aberrant mental and physical health issues.
 Students are involved in projects oriented around substance abuse, gambling, sexual risk behavior, obesity, and the management of chronic health conditions such as cancer and multiple scleroses.
-Affiliated faculty: Professor Dave Jarmolowicz
+Affiliated faculty: Professors Dave Jarmolowicz and Derek Reed.

-The CDC is home to the Sunnyside Toddler Program, the Educare I and II programs, the Kansas Early Autism Program (KEAP), and the Little Steps ABA Early Intervention Program.
+The CDC is home to the Sunnyside Toddler Program, the Educare I and II programs, the Little Steps: Early Intervention Program, and the Little Steps: Kansas Early Autism Program.
 They contribute significantly to undergraduate, graduate, and faculty research.
-Affiliated faculty: Professors Dozier, Neidert, Sheldon, and Sherman.
+Affiliated faculty: Professors Claudia Dozier, Kelley Harrison, and Pamela Neidert.

 The Laboratory seeks to improve service quality, staff training, and employee performance in organizations.
-Its research seeks to identify effective and resource efficient practices to promote behavior change of employees, educators, and volunteers.
+Its research seeks to identify effective and resource-efficient practices to promote behavior change of employees, educators, and volunteers.
 Undergraduate and graduate students receive instruction, service learning opportunities, and supervised research and clinical experiences in order to provide consultation and support to organizations.
-Affiliated faculty: Professor DiGennaro Reed.
+Affiliated faculty: Professor Florence DiGennaro Reed.